input-output-hk/cardano-shell/docs/Document.md

 ### Layer

-To put it simple, **a layer is a list of functions that each feature generates when initialized.**.
+To put it simple, **a layer is a record of functions that each feature generates when initialized**.
 For example, logging feature will produce logging layer when initialized.
 The logging layer will have a list of functions related to logging such as `logInfo`, `logDebug` which the other features can use.

 ![layer](https://user-images.githubusercontent.com/15665039/55375129-e1bee800-5545-11e9-82c0-f7bef87deaf3.jpg)